dieulot/instantclick/Contributing.md

 ## Issues

-Report bugs and propose enhancements in issues.
+Report bugs and suggest enhancements in issues.

 ## Pull requests